Squashed Pyramid Interferometer Network (SPIN): Direct Access to Chirality of Cosmological Gravitational Waves

-We show that Pyramid interferometers geometrically isolate chirality: the coplanar correlation channel is blind to circular polarization, while the colocated noncoplanar channel is blind to the unpolarized background and acquires a response only in the presence of nonzero net helicity (see \cref{eq:tilde--}).
+We show that Squashed Pyramid interferometers geometrically isolate chirality: the coplanar correlation channel is blind to circular polarization, while the colocated non-coplanar channel is blind to the unpolarized background and acquires a response only in the presence of nonzero net helicity (see \cref{eq:tilde--}).
 That identifies the Pyramid configuration as the optimal design for isolating the circular-polarization signal of the SGWB.

-In this Letter, we introduced a class of non-coplanar, colocated interferometers naturally compatible with next-generation underground observatories, and presented three representative realizations of this concept: i) a Minimal Pyramid (left panel of \cref{fig:pyramid}), obtained by adding a single tilted arm to the triangular Einstein Telescope; ii) a Double Pyramid (right paned of \cref{fig:pyramid}), in which the ET plane is supplemented by two tilted arms; and iii) a futuristic Tower-Extended Minimal Pyramid (left panel of \cref{fig:3d-co-}), where the tilted arm is further prolonged through a vertical tower.
-Taking the tower height to be \(1\,\mathrm{km}\), we note that such a scale already lies within current engineering capability.
+In this Letter, we introduced a class of non-coplanar, colocated interferometers naturally compatible with next-generation underground observatories, and presented three representative realizations of this concept: i) a Minimal Squashed Pyramid (left panel of \cref{fig:pyramid}), obtained by adding a single tilted arm to the triangular Einstein Telescope; ii) a Double Pyramid (right panel of \cref{fig:pyramid}), in which the ET plane is supplemented by two tilted arms; and iii) a futuristic Cliff-Extended Minimal Pyramid (\cref{fig:3d-co-}), where the tilted arm is further prolonged through a vertical cliff or mountain.
+In the minimal case the tilted arm remains underground, with a very mild tilt comparable to that of the LHC tunnel at CERN.
+The tilted arm does not introduce a significant noise penalty: vertical suspension effects are suppressed, and underground seismic/Newtonian correlations remain small; see SM \cite{SM}.
+Compared to a 2L ET configuration, the Squashed Pyramid preserves the redundancy and null-stream structure of the triangular ET geometry, while its single tilted arm breaks coplanarity and provides direct access to the isotropic Stokes-$V$ component.
+The corresponding $I$- and $V$-sensitivities of the $10\,\mathrm{km}$ triangular Squashed Pyramid and the $15\,\mathrm{km}$ 2L ET configuration are compared in \cref{fig:Omega-GW}.

-Pyramid interferometers open a new observational window onto parity violation and chiral symmetry breaking in the fundamental interactions, as imprinted on gravitational waves.Their realization would establish a realistic terrestrial probe of early-Universe physics, with sensitivity to inflationary dynamics, axion--gauge-field sectors, modified gravity, and a broad class of primordial chiral sources, including the chiral magnetic effect, primordial turbulence, and primordial magnetic fields.
+Pyramid interferometers open a new observational window onto parity violation and chiral symmetry breaking in the fundamental interactions, as imprinted on gravitational waves.
+Their realization would establish a realistic terrestrial probe of early-Universe physics, with sensitivity to inflationary dynamics, axion--gauge-field sectors, modified gravity, and a broad class of primordial chiral sources, including the chiral magnetic effect, primordial turbulence, and primordial magnetic fields.
 More broadly, our results identify colocated non-coplanarity as a fundamental geometric principle for the design of future interferometric detectors targeting cosmological chirality.